signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 eb init --profile profile-app-2
 ```

-6. **Create an environment** In terms of AWS, here is the hierarchy Application -> environment.
+**6. Create an environment** In terms of AWS, here is the hierarchy Application -> environment.
 So, the second step is to create an environment.
 Run the command:

 ```
 eb create